13 Minimalist Habits For A Calmer Home And Life

 5. Awareness

-This is so important that it can be applied to many different categories.
-For example, self-awareness is HUGE.
-It’s so huge that it’s one of the first things that I teach to people who are trying to have a clutter-free space!
-Try practicing awareness in these three areas for a more minimal home and life.
+Awareness is so important that it applies to a lot of different categories.
+Self-awareness is huge, so huge that it's one of the first things I teach people who are trying to create a clutter-free space.

-Developing awareness of how you’re interacting with the world and even how you’re interacting with your environment can be incredibly liberating. 🙂
+Developing awareness of how you're interacting with the world, and with your environment, can be incredibly liberating. 🙂

 6. Digitizing

-In my post, 15 Systems That Have Simplified My Life, I talked about how I’ve paired our Google Calendar with Alexa.
-So, if the girls want to know when they have an appointment, they can just ask Alexa.
-I don’t have to keep all that information in my head, and I don’t have to worry about misplacing a physical piece of paper with that information on it.
+In my post on 15 systems that have simplified my life, I talked about pairing our Google Calendar with Alexa.
+So if the girls want to know when they have an appointment, they can just ask Alexa instead of me keeping it all in my head.

-The key to making digitizing really work is to make it a habit so you’re doing it automatically.
-I have had people ask, “What if the system breaks?”
-But I think it’s much more likely that I’ll lose a physical paper than the entire internet and Alexa going down.
+The key to making digitizing work is turning it into a habit so you're doing it automatically.
+People ask me what happens if the system breaks, but I think it's a lot more likely I'll lose a physical paper than the entire internet and Alexa going down.

 7. Immediate Re-Homing

-This means that if you use the can opener, it’s so much easier to just put it back where you got it than to set it on the counter and have to collect 20 things later.
-If you do it often enough, you won’t even think about it — you move like clockwork.
+If you use the can opener, it's so much easier to put it right back where you got it than to leave it on the counter and collect 20 things later.

 8. Organic Decluttering

-I’ve mentioned this before when I talked about finding the time to declutter because many people really struggle with finding large quantities of time to do big projects of decluttering.
+I've mentioned this before when I talked about finding time to declutter, since a lot of people struggle to find large chunks of time for big decluttering projects.

-By doing this, you’re following your natural flow of activities in places you already frequent.
+You're just following your natural flow of activities in places you already spend time.

 9. Single Tasking

-I know you’ve probably heard about this all over the place.
-But if you haven’t done so, single-tasking means doing one activity at a time with as few distractions and interruptions as possible.
+You've probably heard about this one everywhere, but if you haven't tried it, single-tasking means doing one activity at a time with as few distractions and interruptions as possible.

-Instead of getting overwhelmed and mentally frazzled trying to tackle multiple things at once, just focus on one at a time.
-As soon as I allow myself to focus on one thing, I immediately feel a release.
+Instead of getting overwhelmed trying to tackle multiple things at once, just focus on one.
+As soon as I let myself focus on one thing, I feel an immediate release.

-It’s also a useful tool for decluttering.
-Don’t bounce from one room to another and use up all your energy.
-By focusing on one area, you can see the results of all your work much more easily.
+It's also useful for decluttering.
+Don't bounce from room to room and burn through all your energy.

 10. Getting Enough Sleep

-This is very important, and I personally track it because it’s vital.
-Whenever I miss even an hour of sleep, I feel it when I wake up.
-I even see it in myself physically!
+This one is huge, and I personally track it because it matters so much.
+Whenever I miss even an hour of sleep, I feel it the moment I wake up, and I can see it in myself physically.

 Our bodies need that time to rest and repair.
-When you're not sleeping enough, you might find it actually takes you more time and energy to get things done.
+When you're not sleeping enough, everything ends up taking more time and more energy to get done.

 11. Inbox Zero

-Ever since doing that, I feel like my email has improved significantly.
-Everything has a place and a category.
-It’s also nice because it gives me a quick win on my habit tracking every day.
+Ever since doing that, my email has improved a hell of a lot.
+Everything has a place and a category, and it gives me a quick win on my habit tracking every day.

 12. Wishlisting

-This is something that I shared when I talked about how to curb your shopping.
-When online shopping, instead of immediately throwing something into your cart, add it to your wishlist.
+This is something I shared when I talked about how to curb your shopping.
+When you're shopping online, instead of throwing something straight into your cart, add it to your wishlist first.

-I also shared in my minimalist gift ideas post that I keep a running list of things that I would be interested in, like birthdays or Christmas.
-It’s helpful for other people, and I don’t end up with a lot of clutter in my home.
+I also shared in my minimalist gift ideas post that I keep a running list of things I'd be interested in for birthdays or Christmas.
+It helps other people, and it keeps my home from filling up with clutter.

-By using a wishlist, you’re saving money and space by giving yourself a grace period to decide if it’s something you really want.
+Using a wishlist saves you money and space by giving yourself a grace period to decide if you really want something.

-It also takes away the sting of telling yourself “no,” which can be really hard to do sometimes.
+It also takes the sting out of telling yourself no, which can be hard to do sometimes.

 13. Tenacity

-This habit is simple but may not necessarily be easy.
-Many people have the habit of giving up when things get hard.
+This habit is simple, but it isn't always easy.
+A lot of people have a habit of giving up the moment things get hard.